CshlSiepelLab/phast/README.txt

     b.
 Edit the following variables in make.inc.

-          PLAT: Set equal to an appropriate string (any will do) for your platform, e.g., "PLAT = _x86" or "PLAT = _MACOSX"
+          PLAT: Set equal to an appropriate suffix (any will do) for your platform, e.g., "PLAT = _x86" or "PLAT = _MACOSX"

           CFLAGS: Set appropriate compiler options, e.g.,